Council and Committee Guidelines, Charges and Descriptions

 • Recommend the Annual Budget to the Board of Directors

-Composition: This committee shall consist of seven (7) members plus the Accountant as an ad hoc advisor.
+Composition: This committee shall consist of seven members plus the accountant and investment advisors as ad hoc advisors.

 Nominating Committee